Find out what winter in Cyprus is really like. How often does it rain and what sort of temperatures can you expect?

 If you're interested, you can see the rainfall by month for the last 10 years - expressed as water inflow into the island's reservoirs.

 Temperatures vary between the norm of around 15 degrees C during the day (on the coast) to as low as 7-8 degrees C, which is normally the coldest night-time temperature.
-The last few days, we have had VERY cold weather with night-time temperatures dropping to just above zero.
-Needless to say, the rain on the coast has been snow in the Troodos, so we've had an early start to the Cyprus ski season and winter in Cyprus!
+Sometimes, we have had VERY cold weather with night-time temperatures dropping to just above zero.
+Needless to say, any rain on the coast usually means snow in the Troodos, so there's often an early start to the Cyprus ski season and winter in Cyprus!

 Monsoon rains turn roads into rivers!